adityaS011/adityaS011/README.md

 ## About Me

-🚀 Passionate and committed full-stack developer, competitive programmer, and web development enthusiast on a mission to create user-friendly web applications that solve real-world problems.
+🚀 Passionate and committed JavaScript application developer, competitive programmer, and web development enthusiast on a mission to create user-friendly web applications that solve real-world problems.
 Embracing challenges and continuously exploring new technologies and frameworks.
 Actively seeking opportunities to collaborate on open-source projects and contribute to the developer community.

 - 🛠️ **Languages & Frameworks:** JavaScript (Node.js, React, Express), Python, HTML, CSS, SQL
 - 💻 **Front-End Development:** Responsive web design, UI/UX design, Single Page Applications (SPAs)